Veronica and Lars Bane Foundation CIO

 Application Success Factors

 Since the foundation does not accept unsolicited applications, traditional application success factors do not apply.
-However, organizations that appear in their portfolio share these characteristics:
+However, organisations that appear in their portfolio share these characteristics:

-Strong Track Record and Expertise: The foundation states they support “innovative and well-regarded organisations” and emphasize working through charities with “individual expertise” in their fields.
+Strong Track Record and Expertise: The foundation states they support “innovative and well-regarded organisations” and emphasise working through charities with “individual expertise” in their fields.
 Demonstrated impact and professional operations appear essential.

-Alignment with Strategic Priorities: All supported organizations clearly fall within one of the foundation's four focus areas (youth and education, livelihoods and human rights, health and wellbeing, or arts and culture).
+Alignment with Strategic Priorities: All supported organisations clearly fall within one of the foundation's four focus areas (youth and education, livelihoods and human rights, health and wellbeing, or arts and culture).

-Transformative Potential: The foundation emphasizes that their grants should be “transformative for the recipient, giving opportunities that would otherwise be out of reach.”
+Transformative Potential: The foundation emphasises that their grants should be “transformative for the recipient, giving opportunities that would otherwise be out of reach.”
 They seek projects with significant ambition and impact potential.

 Local Expertise and Access: The foundation believes "supporting local and relying on charities' individual expertise is the most cost-effective way through which the Foundation can contribute towards a better future."
-Organizations with established community connections and on-the-ground presence in target areas are favored.
+Organisations with established community connections and on-the-ground presence in target areas are favoured.

 Geographic Focus: Current supported programs operate in Nepal, South Africa, Kenya, UK, Europe, Zambia, Malawi, and Somaliland, suggesting these regions align with the trustees' interests.